Lake Sevan: Background

 Sevan was recognized as being a major potential water resource in the 19th century.
 Its high altitude location relative to the fertile Ararat plain and limited energy resources attracted engineers to explore ways of usage of the lake's water.
-In his 1910 book, Armenian engineer Sukias Manasserian proposed using Sevan's water for irrigation and hydroelectric power generation.
+In his 1910 booklet, Armenian engineer Sukias Manasserian proposed using Sevan's water for irrigation and hydroelectric power generation.
 He proposed draining the lake by 50 m.
 Major Sevan would completely dry out, while Minor Sevan would have a surface area of 240 km2.

 Implementation

 Manasserian's proposal was adopted by the Soviet authorities in the 1930s when, under Joseph Stalin, the country was undergoing rapid industrialization.
 Works on the project started in 1933.
 The riverbed of Hrazdan was deepened through excavation.
 A tunnel was bored around 40 m under the lake's surface.
 The tunnel was completed in 1949 and thereafter the Sevan's level began to drop significantly, at a rate over 1 m per year.
 The water was used for irrigation and the Sevan–Hrazdan Cascade of six hydroelectric power stations on Hrazdan River.